gustavnavar/Grid.Blazor/docs/dotnetcore/Quick_start.md

 [Index](Documentation.md)

-Imagine that you have to retrieve acollection of model items in your project.
+Imagine that you have to retrieve a collection of model items in your project.
 For example if your model class is:

 ```c#
     public class Foo